AnkeDWBIT/Scripts_traineeship/README.md

 [3] = Full path to directory with JSON files from MLST
 ```
 #### QC_ANI_matrix.py
-- Opens the Exce file and looks at worksheets with ANI matrix & MLST results (specified via input-arguments).
+- Opens the Excel file and looks at worksheets with ANI matrix & MLST results (specified via input-arguments).
 - Looks for genomes with average %identity <95% (indicative that the genome is a different species than rest of the genomes in the dataset).\
 Detected genomes and their average ANI value are added to "genomes_to_remove.txt".\
 ANI & MLST worksheets are copied to new worksheets named "ANI_matrix_reviewed" & "MLST_reviewed". \